 GOVERNMENT LOANS FOR SMALL BUSINESSES / GOVERNMENT PROGRAMS

 Canada Small Business Financing Program federally guaranteed government loans offer another debt financing solution for small businesses unable to access full traditional financing from financial institutions.
+This assists in SME economic development initiatives.
 The government partners with select banks and credit unions to provide government-backed loans.
 These can be a beneficial choice for businesses that find it hard to get traditional loans based on criteria and eligibility requirements from banks.

-The program is modelled on a traditional business loan with a term loan monthly payment structure - and it does not require that you pledge personal assets as collateral security.
+The program is modeled on a traditional business loan with a term loan monthly payment structure—and it does not require that you pledge personal assets as collateral security.
 There are no hidden fees under the program, but there is a 2% registration fee due on approval, with that amount being potentially blended into the loan payment terms.
 The interest rate under the program is competitive with other types of traditional financing.

-Many new businesses & startup companies, as well as franchises, are financed via these government loans.
+Many new businesses and startup companies, as well as franchises, are financed via these government loans.
 A new business will always have a daunting financing challenge.
-Any business with actual or projected revenue of less than 10 Million dollars can apply.
+Any business with actual or projected revenue of less than 10 million dollars can apply.

 More established businesses can focus on bank loans or alternative finance solutions.
 Every new business owner should investigate the program.
 BDC loans are also available as a working capital loan option for Canadian businesses.
 The business loan rate of interest for any government or government-related loan will always be competitive based on overall credit quality.